 Anger and resentment are natural responses to these situations, but is there any outlet to express your emotions at work?

-Many people — dare I say most people — will keep it bottled up inside them.
+Many people will keep it bottled up inside them.

-After all, self-censorship has long been a staple of behavior for the rank-and-file worker.
-And during tough economic times, folks often reason (with good justification) that it’s better to internalize their bad feelings rather than express them.
+After all, self-censorship has long been a staple of behavior for the rank-and-file worker who has assessed the potential risks of speaking up and concluded that silence is a more prudent option.
+During difficult economic times and amid tough job markets, folks often reason (with good justification) that it’s better to internalize their bad feelings rather than express them.

 Repressing these emotions can have grave health consequences, however.

-Dr. Gabor Maté, an expert on the relationship of emotions to overall health, discussed the links between expression of emotions and immune system impairments in a recent interview with Amy Goodman published on Alternet (link here):
+Dr. Gabor Maté, an expert on the relationship of emotions to overall health, discussed the links between expression of emotions and immune system impairments in a 2010 interview conducted by Amy Goodman (link here):

 Women who don’t know how to express their boundaries emotionally, they suppress their boundaries immunologically, and therefore they’re more likely to develop disease.
 The same is true, of course, of men, so that the immune system is in constant interaction with our emotional responses.